Date of Award:

 Several hundred data sets were collected in a hydraulic laboratory, each including the measurement of water upstream depth and downstream for five different gate openings, and 17 different steady-state discharges, from 0.02 to 0.166 m3/s.
 Three approaches were used to define the limits of the non-orifice-to-orifice regime transition: (1) using an empirical equation; (2) using the traditional submerged non-orifice equation; and (3) using the specific-energy equation for open-channel flow.
 Based on the results of this research, the latter approach was ultimately chosen to define the boundaries of the transition between orifice and non-orifice flow regimes.

 Cabezas, Omar Alminagorta, "Transitional Flow Between Orifice and Non-Orifice Regimes at a Rectangular Canal Gate" (2008).
-All Graduate Theses and Dissertations.
-Paper 96.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+96.